 Healthcare professionals should test pregnant women for gestational diabetes between 24 and 28 weeks of gestation.

-To check for transient diabetes insipidus in pregnancy, a doctor may perform a water deprivation test.
+To check for transient diabetes insipidus in pregnancy, a doctor may perform a

 To help manage diabetes or better understand the course of the disease, a person can: